chanjure/SRBM/README.md

 ---

 ## Usage
-run
+run:

   $ bash bin/run_train.sh

 to run a sample training.
 Resulting images are created into images/

 for interactive example of using SRBM and setting hyperparameters, see notebook/SRBM_unsup_gen.

-After modifying notebook example, use
+After modifying notebook example, use:

   $ bash bin/run_check.sh

 before uploading to git

 ## TODO